 In reality, there’s a lot of nuance to both types of programs and there’s no right or wrong choice when it comes to your career as a performing artist.
 The decision depends on you, individually, and what you hope to get out of your education.
 So read on for the philosophies behind each type of program, what these models do, and their advantages and disadvantages.

-When you imagine studying performance in higher education, you probably picture a BFA-granting institution like the Oberlin Conservatory of Music or the Julliard School.
+When you imagine studying performance in higher education, you probably picture a BFA-granting institution like the Oberlin Conservatory of Music or the Juilliard School.
 Bachelor of Fine Arts programs like these turn pre-professionals into professionals by immersing them in their craft, usually for four years.

 Audition-based, these programs seek to take the highest quality prospects possible and team them with top-tier instructors to create a rigorous environment.
 The BFA follows a trade-school paradigm: in the same way programs train welders to weld, doctors to practice medicine, or software engineers to program, conservatories train performers for performance.